cvdailyupdates/cvdailyupdates.github.io/about/about.md

 Github](https://github.com/cvdailyupdates/cvdailyupdates.github.io).
 If
 you think you have found an error on my site, feel free to open a pull request to correct it.
-If you think there is something I should cover but have missed, feel free to open a pull request about that as well, however be aware that this is my curated opinion blog, and I may reject content PRs for any reason or no reason at all.
-However, by opening PRs, there will be a record, so that people can judge for themselves whether or not I am making good editorial decisions
+If you think there is something I should cover but have missed, feel free to open an issue about that, however be aware that this is my curated opinion blog, and I may reject content PRs for any reason or no reason at all.
+However, by opening issues, there will be a record, so that people can judge for themselves whether or not I am making good editorial decisions

 Copyright: I hereby grant blanket permission for anyone to copy any part of my daily updates, as long as they credit the site.